Introduction

 Prereq.: MUED 4821 or MUED 4822 or concurrent enrollment, and upper division status in the college of education.

-MUED 4825 Music Teaching in the High School 2 s.h.
+MUED 4825 Teaching Music in the Secondary School 4 s.h.

 Methods of organizing, administering, teaching, and conducting music in the high schools; instruction methods, curriculum, technology, scheduling, philosophy, classroom management, and applying learning theories and research to practice.
-Special focus on designing and implementing standards-based music objectives in both instrumental and vocal rehearsal settings.
-Requires 10 hours of field experience.
+Special focus on designing and implementing standards-based music objectives in both choral and instrumental rehearsal settings.
+Secondary focus on methods and procedures for facilitating a choral and instrumental program in the secondary schools.
+This course has fifteen (15) hours of pre-clinical fieldwork.

 MUED 4844 Supervised Student Teaching, Music (K-12) 10 s.h.